Graduate Students

 Graduate student (December 2011 – June 2016)

 Dr. Lin received his undergraduate degree in Biology/Zoology in May 2008.
 Upon graduation, he worked at Cincinnati Children’s Hospital with Dr. Charles Vorhees, focusing primarily on behavioral neuroscience research.
 He continued his work in behavioral neuroscience at Northwestern University as a Research Assistant to Dr. Aryeh Routtenberg from June 2009 to October 2010.
 His primary studies focused on post-translational modifications during learning and memory.
 Dr. Lin did his PhD studies at Loyola University Chicago.
 His thesis committee consisted of Drs.
 Pieter de Tombe, Elizabeth McNally, Xun Ai and Renzhi Han.
 He was under the mentorship of Dr. Sadayappan in the Department of Cell and Molecular Physiology from December 2011 until June 2016.
 His research work in the lab was entirely focused on characterizing the distribution, regulation and function of fast skeletal myosin binding protein-C in skeletal muscle and cardiac muscle in health and disease.
-Brian is currently doing his postdoctoral studies with Dr. David Kass at John’s Hopkins, Baltimore, MD.
+Brian then completed his postdoctoral studies with Dr. David Kass at Johns Hopkins, Baltimore, MD.
+Currently, he is an Assistant Professor (tenure-track) at the Medical College of Wisconsin, Milwaukee, WI 53226.

 David Barefield, PhD